-Members of the academic community and visitors to the campus are encouraged to report crimes to the police dispatcher from any campus telephone at 2222.
+Members of the academic community and visitors to the campus are encouraged to report crimes to the police dispatcher from any campus telephone at (716) 645-2222 emergency or (716) 645-2227 non-emergency.
 Crimes and emergencies can also be reported by using a campus "blue light" telephone or a campus pay phone by dialing \2222, both of which immediately connect the caller with University Police's dispatch office.
 This office operates 24 hours a day, seven days a week and dispatches patrols to fire and medical emergency calls and to reports of criminal activity.